Tom Hark: Early covers

 In the UK, Ted Heath and His Music released a cover of the song soon after the release of the original in 1958.
 It reached No. 24 in the UK chart.
 In 1962, English singer Jimmy Powell released a new version of the song with original lyrics.
 Jamaican singer-songwriter Millie Small covered Powell's version on her 1964 album My Boy Lollipop.
 That same year, Mickey Finn and the Blue Men released their own instrumental cover in the UK as a 7-inch single.
 The next year, Georgie Fame released a different arrangement of the song (with lyrics) on his 1965 album Fame at Last.
 Whistling Jack Smith whistled his cover on his 1967 album Around the World with Whistling Jack.
 In 1969, a Jamaican band the Dynamites recorded an instrumental reggae version retitled "John Public".

 In South Africa Elias Lerole re-recorded Tom Hark, as band leader of The Alexander Shamber Boys under the title "Finish".
 Released on HMV 10" shellac 78 number JP 806, with track number OAS 1991, together another flute jive Kgokgoma OAS 1990.
-Undated but appears to be from the early 1960s.
-ElectricJive: Spotlight on...
-Rupert Bopape states that Bopape. the leading and powerful producer in South African popular music of the 50s, 60s and early 70s, deprived Elias Lerole of the royalties for Tom Hark, though on this later release Lerole and Bopape are credited as co-writers.
+The record is undated but appears to be from the early 1960s.
+Rupert Bopape, the producer in South African popular music of the 50s, 60s and early 70s, deprived Elias Lerole of the royalties for Tom Hark, though on this later release Lerole and Bopape were credited as co-writers.

 In the 1970s, instrumental versions of the song were recorded by Jumbo Sterling's All-Stars for their 1970 album Reggae Party; by Bert Kaempfert & His Orchestra for their 1977 album Safari Swings Again; and, in the UK circa 1979, by Captain Morgan & His Merry Men for a 12-inch reggae single.